Have a question about your upcoming ATC test? I would love to help. Please contact me at: ask_meital@jobtestprep.com

 The number of FEAST tests you receive may change depending on your Air Navigation Service Provider (ANSP).
 In addition, you may be asked to complete additional tests, like the Wonderlic Assessment given by Nav Canada.

-The FEAST 1 is a series of 11 aptitude tests that assess logical reasoning, attention to fine detail, memory, spatial orientation, and knowledge of the English language.
+The FEAST 1 is a series of 11 aptitude test sections that assess logical reasoning, attention to fine detail, memory, spatial orientation, and knowledge of the English language.

-As mentioned, this test takes 2.5 hours- you will have a 10 minutes break between each test session.
+As mentioned, this test takes 2.5 hours- you will have a 10-minute break between each test session.
 On the real test, these short breaks will be invaluable for you, since questions can drain you out.

 For example, on memorization question you'll have as little as 6 seconds to memorize complex numbers and variants: